Don Mullan: Bloody Sunday

 At the age of 15, Mullan witnessed the events of Bloody Sunday in Derry.
 He was participating in his first Civil Rights March.
-His 1997 best-selling book Eyewitness Bloody Sunday is officially recognised as an important catalyst that led to Prime Minister Tony Blair's decision in 1998 to establish a new Bloody Sunday Inquiry.
+His 1997 best-selling book Eyewitness Bloody Sunday was instrumental in Prime Minister Tony Blair's 1998 decision to establish a new Bloody Sunday Inquiry.
 The Inquiry opened on 27 March 2000.
 It was the longest and most expensive Inquiry in British legal history.
 The results were published on 15 June 2010.
 British Prime Minister David Cameron addressed the House of Commons that afternoon where he acknowledged, among other things, that the paratroopers had fired the first shot, had fired on fleeing unarmed civilians, and shot and killed one man who was already wounded.
 He then apologised on behalf of the British Government.

-Mullan was co-producer, source writer, and actor in the 2002 award-winning Granada/Hell's Kitchen movie Bloody Sunday, directed by Paul Greengrass, which was inspired by his book.
+Mullan was co-producer, source writer, and actor in the 2002 award-winning Granada/Hell's Kitchen movie Bloody Sunday, directed by Paul Greengrass, which was partly inspired by his book.